Eiim/Chokistream/README.md

 * Mac OS and FreeBSD - @herronjo has run Chokistream on these and it seemed fine, but they're not really tested.
 Can probably fix OS-specific bugs if they occur.
 * Haiku, others - untested but theoretically should work fine.
 Let us know about OS-specific bugs, but they won't be a high priority.

+Note: Old versions prior to 2.0 support Windows, Linux, and Mac, with OS-specific builds.
+Builds may not be available for all platforms for all releases.

 ## Build Instructions

 Written in Java 17 with Gradle 7.5, requires Java 17 to be installed :)